Plymouth Guildhall: Description

 The Great Hall is currently a multi-purpose venue, hosting a range of events throughout the year including graduations, award ceremonies, weddings and civil ceremonies.
 Fourteen stained glass windows, designed by Frederick Halford Coventry (1905-1997), line the sides of the hall and depict notable moments in Plymouth's history.
 A large 19th century tapestry, made at Gobelins Manufactory, hangs at the front and depicts Raphael's vision of the "Miraculous Drought of Fishes".
-Famous performers in the hall have included the rock band Status Quo in March 1973, the rock band Queen in March 1974 and the European Union Chamber Orchestra conducted by Julian Lloyd Webber in April 2009.
+Famous performers in the hall have included the rock bands The Who in December 1965, Emerson, Lake & Palmer in August 1970, Status Quo in March 1973 and Queen in March 1974, as well as the European Union Chamber Orchestra conducted by Julian Lloyd Webber in April 2009.